skunkwerks/swirl/CONTRIBUTE.md

 One important documentation bit is the [Peer-to-Peer Streaming Peer Protocol (PPSPP) draft-ietf-ppsp-peer-protocol-09](http://tools.ietf.org/html/draft-ietf-ppsp-peer-protocol-09) (work in progress).
 The idea behind Swirl is based on this protocol draft.

 The documentation for the project itself is recently still work in progress.
-You can find the first written documentation files within the gut branch [feature/docs](https://github.com/skunkwerks/swirl/tree/feature/docs).
+You can find the first written documentation files within the git branch [feature/docs](https://github.com/skunkwerks/swirl/tree/feature/docs).

 Get in touch<a name="get_in_touch"></a>
 ------------

 ###Mailinglist

 The Swirl project is using [librelist](http://librelist.com).
 You can subcribe your email address by simply sending an email to swirl@librelist.com.
 You will then receive an email with the subject "Confirmation required".
-Please reply this message.
+Please reply to this message.
 With receiving a confirmation email, including some important information, you will be subscribed.

 ###IRC